Wesley Matthews: Los Angeles Lakers (2020–2021)

 On November 22, 2020, Matthews signed with the Los Angeles Lakers.
 He appeared in 58 games for the Lakers, averaging only 4.8 points and a career-worst 33% 3-point shot percentage.

 Return to Milwaukee (2021–2023)

 On December 3, 2021, Matthews was signed by the Milwaukee Bucks.
 During Milwaukee's Christmas Day game, Matthews scored just 9 points, but gave the Bucks the lead by making a 3-point shot with 30 seconds left to help complete a 19-point come back, in a 117–113 win over the Boston Celtics.
 Matthews was inserted into the starting lineup by Mike Budenholzer towards the end of the regular season to provide a defensive presence alongside All-Defensive guard Jrue Holiday.

 On July 6, 2022, Matthews re-signed with the Bucks.

 Atlanta Hawks (2023–2024)

 On July 22, 2023, Matthews signed with the Atlanta Hawks.

+Post-playing career

+Matthews began a career as a broadcaster/analyst with his former team, the Milwaukee Bucks, and FanDuel Sports Network for 35 games in the 2025-26 season alongside play-by-play announcer Lisa Byington.